Contact Centre

 Australian companies outsource onshore, nearshore (New Zealand) or offshore (overseas).

-Government and health organisations nearly always outsource call centre services onshore.
 Companies with small call volumes often find it’s not worth the effort going offshore, as local Australian call centre providers charge on consumption (per minute) and are happy to take on small volumes in a blended setting (where one call centre agent may be handling calls on behalf of many companies).
+This is sometimes known as a bureau service.

 Behavioural economics shows that people will often choose the middle option when presented with three options, and New Zealand, with a pricepoint 15-20% less than Australia, but still 40% more than developing countries, often appeals to businesses that need a cost saving but aren’t willing to compromise on accent familiarity or geographical proximity.
+In 2025, 6% of outsourcing requests on Matchboard preferenced New Zealand.

 Trends in contact centre outsourcing